-The PDP-WT recommends modifying clause 9 of Annex A of the ICANN by-laws to change the duration of the public comment period on the Initial Report from twenty to a minimum of thirty calendar days ..
-This same minimum should apply for the public comment period on the Initial Report, while other public comment periods that a WG / GNSO Council opt to have as part of a PDP should have a minimum duration of 21 days.
-These minimum durations should be included in the ICANN by-laws while further guidance on the recommended duration, for example taking into account overlap with ICANN meetings, should be included in the Policy Development Process Procedure Manual.
+The PDP-WT recommends modifying clause 9 of Annex A of the ICANN Bylaws to change the duration of the public comment period on the Initial Report from 20 days to a minimum of thirty calendar days .
+This same minimum should also apply to the public comment period on the Issue Report, while other public comment periods that a WG / GNSO Council opt to have as part of a PDP should have a minimum duration of 21 days.
+The minimum durations for the Issue Report and Initial Report should be included in the ICANN Bylaws while the minimum requirement of 21 days for other public comment periods should be included in the PDP Manual.
+Further guidance on the recommended duration, for example taking into account overlap with ICANN meetings, should be included in the PDP Manual.

-The PDP-WT recommends modifying clause 9 of Annex A of the ICANN by-laws to reflect the current practice that a summary and analysis of the public comments received is to be provided by the staff manager to the Working Group, which will be responsible for reviewing and taking into consideration the public comments received.
+The PDP-WT recommends modifying clause 9 of Annex A of the ICANN Bylaws to reflect the current practice that a summary and analysis of the public comments received is to be provided by the staff manager to the Working Group.

-The PDP-WT recommends providing further guidance on how to conduct public comment periods and review public comments received as part of the Policy Development Process Procedure Manual.
+The PDP-WT recommends providing further guidance in the PDP Manual on how to conduct public comment periods and review public comments received as part of the .
+Such guidance should include the expectation that public comments are carefully considered and analyzed by the WG; encouraging WGs to explain their rationale for agreeing or disagreeing with the different comments received and, if appropriate, how these will be addressed in the report of the WG, and; other means to solicit input than the traditional public comment forums such as surveys.

 5. Implementation, Impact and Feasibility